11 Ways the 'The Little Prince' Prepared Us for Adulthood

 Although I spent the majority of my childhood reading Roald Dahl, C.S.
 Lewis, and later J.K.
 Rowling, a little novella from 1943 gave me the greatest gift of all: a literary character I could identify with above all the rest, even Matilda.
 Antoine de Saint-Exupery's The Little Prince taught me an important lesson back then: My lack of understanding about adulthood wasn't because I was unintelligent or a silly kid.
 It was because grown-ups are confusing and weird and spend far too much time preoccupied with numbers and rules and mirrors.

 Looking back, The Little Prince — its 80 pages of magic that have sold more than 140 million copies worldwide — was full of lessons that prepped us for adulthood.
 And, reading it now, the pages still ring true; it doesn't just teach kids about being grown-ups, it teaches grown-ups about how to be better grown-ups.
+Read on for The Little Prince quotes and lessons that we can all carry with us.

 Remember to look beyond the surface.